artefactory/choice-learn/docs/paper/paper.md

 `Choice-Learn` offers additional tools for downstream operations, that are not usually integrated in choice modeling libraries.
 In particular, assortment optimization is a common use case that leverages a choice model to determine the optimal subset of alternatives to offer customers maximizing a certain objective, such as the expected revenue, conversion rate, or social welfare.
 This framework captures a variety of applications such as assortment planning, display location optimization, and pricing.
 We provide implementations based on the mixed-integer programming formulation described in [@MendezDiaz:2014], with the option to choose the solver between Gurobi [@Gurobi:2023] and OR-Tools [@ORTools:2024].

-# Experiments and examples

-## Memory usage: a case study
+# Memory usage: a case study

 We provide in Figure \ref{fig:xps} (a) numerical examples of memory usage to showcase the efficiency of the *FeaturesStorage*.
 We consider a feature repeated in a dataset, such as a one-hot encoding for locations, represented by a matrix of shape (*#locations, #locations*) where each row refers to one location.